wmnnd/swoosh/README.md

 Compose, deliver and test your emails easily in Elixir.

-We have been applied the lesson learned from projects like Plug, Ecto or Phoenix to design clean and composable APIs, with clear separation of concerns between modules.
-A couple of services are supported out of the box, as well as SMTP.
+We have applied the lessons learned from projects like Plug, Ecto or Phoenix to design clean and composable APIs, with clear separation of concerns between modules.
+The most popular services are supported out of the box, as well as SMTP.
+And adding new ones is a piece of cake.

 ## Getting started